vtsuperdarn/davitpy/README.md

 If you are not running Ubuntu or MacOS, you can manually install the dependencies listed in the python_install_*.sh, and set the environment variables in set_paths_*.sh.
 Alternatively, you could write a script for your specific OS, and send it to us so that we can add it to the repository!

+You will need basemap v1.0.3 or newer.
+You can clone and install it from <https://github.com/matplotlib/basemap>.

 Next, either restart the terminal, open a new one, or source your .bashrc, e.g.

     source ~/.bashrc

 You may have to recompile the binaries: